Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Mechanisms of shape-shifting

 \subsection{Discussion}

-In discrete-time simulations the timescale of nucleation and interface growth is generally constant with respect to $\lambda$ \cite{Osat2024PRL}.
-This is because the process of proposing a favorable reaction, which involves picking both the correct position and the correct new tile, is a very slow process for moderate to large system sizes.
+In discrete-time simulations the timescale of nucleation and interface growth is generally constant with respect to $\lambda$.\cite{Osat2024PRL} This is because the process of proposing a favorable reaction, which involves picking both the correct position and the correct new tile, is a very slow process for moderate to large system sizes.
 Therefore, the timescales are not strongly affected by $\lambda$, which only modifies the strength of an already quite high selection probability.
-In contrast, in continuous-time simulations a reaction is always selected, with the most favorable reactions being the most likely reactions to be picked.
+In contrast, in continuous-time simulations a reaction is always executed, with the most favorable reactions being the most likely reactions to be picked.
 Furthermore, the time between reactions depends on the total reaction rate, which depends on $\lambda$.
 Therefore, in continuous-time simulations we see very strong dependencies of the timescales on $\lambda$.
+Whilst some systems show similar dynamics between different simulation methods \cite{Branka1998JCP, Strating1999PRE, Whitelam2007TJoCP}, in the system studied here, over the timescales of assembly and shape-shifting we find that the kinetics are not identical between the discrete-time Monte Carlo and the continuous-time Gillespie simulations.
+As explained, a key contributor of this is the fact that we are dealing with a multi-component system, with a large number of components.
+This is true even when detailed balance is obeyed ($\lambda=0$), as explored in the previous work of this series \cite{Metson2025arXiv-a}.
+Nonetheless the same key behaviors, including in the non-equilibrium system, are observed using either of the two different simulation methods.